kammitama5/kammitama5.github.io/_posts/2017-12-15-Friday-December-15th.md

     return x
 ```

-- You could probably do this with a lambda function like so

-- Or how about a ternary operation
+- Or a ternary operation
 ```
 relu -> 0 if a < 0 else a
 ```